 - Choose brands tested by third parties like NSF or USP for purity.

-- Check scientific studies—look for reviews in journals like the Journal of the International Society of Sports Nutrition.
+- Check scientific studies—look for journal reviews like the Journal of the International Society of Sports Nutrition.

 No supplement can replace healthy habits.
 Use them as a boost alongside smart eating and activity.
 Always prioritize proven methods like exercise and portion control while exploring these options.